randomseed-io/money/README.md

+# ClojureWerkz Money / r:s branch
-# ClojureWerkz Money, a Clojure Library to Work With Money
+## A Clojure Library to Work With Money

 ClojureWerkz Money is a Clojure library that deals with monetary amounts.
 It is built on top of [Joda Money](http://joda-money.sourceforge.net/).

+This is random:seed branch of this library.

 ## Project Goals